onur-yildiz/mipup/README.md

 Stores your **Myinstants** credentials as plain text **ONLY** if you **AGREE**.
 Otherwise you have to enter your credentials every time.\
 No **Youtube** credentials needed.

+**TESTED ON 05.05.2022** If Myinstants website gets updated puppet may not work correctly.
+Please open an issue or feel free to PR a fix if that's the case.

 ---

 *Copyright (C) 2022 Mipup 1.0.0*